GATECH-EIC/GCoD/README.md

 We propose a **G**CN algorithm and accelerator **Co**-**D**esign framework dubbed GCoD.

-* On the algorithm level, GCoD integrates a split and conquer training strategy to polarize the graphs to be either denser or sparser in local neighborhoods without compromising the model accuracy, resulting in adjacency matrices that have two levels of workload and enjoys largely enhanced regularity and thus ease of acceleration.
+* ***On the algorithm level***, GCoD integrates a split and conquer training strategy to polarize the graphs to be either denser or sparser in local neighborhoods without compromising the model accuracy, resulting in adjacency matrices that have two levels of workload and enjoys largely enhanced regularity and thus ease of acceleration.

-* On the hardware level, GCoD integrates a dedicated two-pronged accelerator to leverage GCoD algorithm's resulting graph adjacency matrices for further boosting the acceleration efficiency.
+* ***On the hardware level***, GCoD integrates a dedicated two-pronged accelerator to leverage GCoD algorithm's resulting graph adjacency matrices for further boosting the acceleration efficiency.
 Results of the two branches are then aggregated without conflicts.

 <img src="./figures/overview.png" width="1000">